william-opie/home-media-server/README.md

 This fork differs from the original in that it uses Caddy as a reverse proxy (instead of Traefik), and Pihole is installed by default (instead of Adguard, which is an optional add-on in the original project).
+This fork also sets the *arr apps to use the VPN connection by default; this was an optional config in the original project.

 Requirements: Any Docker-capable recent Linux distro with Docker Engine and Docker Compose V2.